Selaginella99/NASB-course/Big-Data-Resources.md

 Mammalian Phenotype Ontology ([MPO](http://www.informatics.jax.org/mgihome/projects/aboutmgi.shtml)) developed by Mouse Genome Informatics (MGI) at the Jackson Labs is a controlled vocabulary of **mouse** phenotype terms that are annotated with the genotypes of the mice that display the phenotype.

+Human Endogenous Complexome([HEC](http://www.epicome.org/)) is a high content proteomics dataset hosted by the Nuclear Receptor Signaling Atlas ([NURSA](http://www.nursa.org/nursa/index.jsf)) consisting of 3000 immuno-precipitations followed by mass spectrometry.
+It can be mined for functional protein-protein by complexes.

+Online Mendelian Inheritance in Man ([OMIM](http://www.omim.org/)) is a database of human phenotypes (e.g. **diseases**) with known genetic basis that summarizes the current state of knowledge about a gene or phenotype.

+Proteomics Database

+- [ProteomicsDB](https://www.proteomicsdb.org/) hosts the results of a recently published study that profiled protein abundance in high-throughput across a range of *cell lines* and *tissues*.
+- [The Human Proteome Map](http://www.humanproteomemap.org/) is a similar source of data on protein abundance measured in many cell lines and tissues.

+The [Allen Brain Atlas](http://www.brain-map.org/) has generated many **brain-related** datasets, it can be mined for genes that are differentially whole-genome gene expressed in a *region* of the brain or at a developmental *time point*.

+Genotype Tissue Expression Project ([GTEx](http://www.gtexportal.org/home/)) is a genome mapping project that seeks to discover expression quantitative trait loci (eQTL) in the human genome, and provide a list of **gene-SNP pairs**.

 The Phenotype-Genotype Integrator [(PheGenI)](http://www.ncbi.nlm.nih.gov/gap/phegeni) on NCBI.